 The Home Network

-MAC address used for in the home requires a better understanding of the network settings, router and modem settings and how to make changes.
-Admin that manages a home network knows what is MAC ID and how to use it.
+An admin that manages a home network knows what is MAC ID and how to use it.
 He or she will use this hardware address to determine bandwidth if it can access the internet and other specific settings based on the user.

 The Internet and the Home Network

 Using each computer’s MAC address, he or she can place these details in the router or let the router and modem automatically determine the addresses for configuration.
 The individual can also change speeds, alter the settings to only permit certain functions and stop someone from downloading large files at certain times.

 How Does a MAC Address Work?

 MAC addresses exist for all hardware devices connected to include the printer or scanner.
 The format is MM:MM:MM:SS:SS:SS.
 The serial number is something from the network card inside the device.

 The only time a MAC address change is when the user needs to replace the network card or NIC.
 Each of these addresses is unique and connects to both serial numbers and manufacturers.
 The MAC address connects to the data layer with TCP/IP connections.